JulieMurray/buildr-documentation/user/pages/01.overview/02.structure/docs.md

 Zengrid framework file structure
 ----

+The Zengrid framework is a library of files that resides in the zengrid folder of your template.

 - admin (css, fonts and js for admin)
 - config (main config file that renders the fields)
 - fields (various displays for parameter types)